Serena ChaCha: Career

 Morgan first performed in drag in 2010.

 In 2013, ChaCha was announced as one of 14 contestants competing in the fifth season of RuPaul's Drag Race.
 At 21, she was the youngest contestant.
 ChaCha was in the bottom two in the first episode, eliminating Penny Tration in a lip-sync to "Party in the U.S.A." by Miley Cyrus; the following episode, she was eliminated by Monica Beverly Hillz following a lip-sync to "Only Girl (In the World)" by Rihanna.
 Following ChaCha's appearance on the show, she released a single, "Cha Cha".

 In 2021, ChaCha was announced as one of the returning drag queens competing in the sixth season of RuPaul's Drag Race: All Stars.
-ChaCha was the lowest-placing queen to return for an All Stars season.
+At the time, ChaCha was the lowest-placing queen to return for an All Stars season.
 ChaCha was eliminated in the first episode as a result of a group vote following her talent show performance.
 She was offered a chance to return to the competition in the tenth episode's 'Game within a Game', but lost in a lip-sync against Jiggly Caliente to "Free Your Mind" by En Vogue.

 Outside of drag, Morgan owns Serena ChaCha Wigs, a wig company.